crustymonkey/py-sonic/README.md

 of your server without too much trouble.

 Right now, only plain old dictionary structures are returned.
-The plan for 0.2 includes the following:
+The plan for a later release includes the following:

 * Proper object representations for Artist, Album, Song, etc.
 * Lazy access of members (the song objects aren't created until you want to